List of ecoregions affected by woody plant encroachment: Namibia

 Namibia has a well-established charcoal sector, which currently comprises approximately 1,500 producers and 12,000 workers.
-As per national forestry regulations, charcoal can only be produced from encroaching species Voluntary certification through the Forest Stewardship Council has sharply increased in recent years, due to respective demand in many off-take countries, such as the United Kingdom, France and Germany.
+As per national forestry regulations, charcoal can only be produced from encroaching species.
+Voluntary certification through the Forest Stewardship Council has sharply increased in recent years, due to respective demand in many off-take countries, such as the United Kingdom, France and Germany.
 Due to exclusive use of encroacher bush for charcoal production, rendering the value chain free from deforestation, Namibian charcoal has been dubbed the "greenest charcoal" in an international comparison.
 Effective April 2020 the Forest Stewardship Council introduced a national Namibian FSC standard (National Forest Stewardship Standard) that is closely aligned to the global FSC certification standard, but takes into consideration context specific parameters, such as bush encroachment.
 In early 2020, the total land area certified under the FSC standard for the purpose of bush thinning and biomass processing was reported to amount to 1.6 million hectares.
 In 2016, the Namibia Charcoal Association emerged as a legal entity through a restructuring process of the Namibia Charcoal Producers Association, previously attached to Namibia Agricultural Union.
-The Association has in 2023 be renamed to Charcoal Association of Namibia (CAoN).
+The association was renamed the Charcoal Association of Namibia in 2023 (CAoN).
 It is a non-profit entity and the official industry representation, currently representing an estimated two-thirds of all charcoal producers in the country.

 Namibia Biomass Industry Group (N-BiG) is a non-profit association under Section 21 of the Companies Act (Act 28 of 2004) of Namibia, founded in 2016.
 It functions as the umbrella representative body of the emerging bush-based biomass sector in the country with voluntary paid membership.
 The core objectives, as enlisted in the Articles of Association, include to develop market opportunities for biomass from harvested encroacher bush as well as to address industry bottlenecks, such as skills shortages and research and development needs.
 The De-bushing Advisory Service is a division of the association, mandated with the dissemination of knowledge on the topics of bush encroachment, bush control and biomass use.
 Services are provided upon inquiry and are considered a public service and therefore not charged.

-Research in Namibia has shown that Soil Organic Carbon is a key rangeland health indicator can both be positively correlated with woody plants and with systematic shrub thinning and controlled grazing.
+Research in Namibia has shown that Soil Organic Carbon is a key rangeland health indicator that can be positively correlated both with woody plants and with systematic shrub thinning and controlled grazing.